pranavjindal999/Hostel-Management-System/README.md

 # Hostel-Management-System
-Hostel Management System made for our universities hostels using Java and JavaFX.
+Hostel Management System made for our Punjabi University hostel using Java and JavaFX.
 Specific to requirements.